marcelojbp/QuantumFCS/docs/src/examples.md

 ## Quantum dot heat engine

-We study a quantum dot coupled to two fermionic reservoirs, for details see [Patrick P. Potts, 2024](https://arxiv.org/pdf/2406.19206).
+We study a quantum dot coupled to two fermionic reservoirs, for details on the model see [Patrick P. Potts, 2024](https://arxiv.org/pdf/2406.19206).

 ```julia
 using QuantumFCS, LinearAlgebra, SparseArrays